dortania/OpenCore-Post-Install/usb/manual/manual.md

 ![](../../images/post-install/usb-md/block-original-ssdt-usb-table.png)

 * Note: Some firmware may use the same name (`OemTableId`) for different SSDTs, (e.g. Gigabyte and some MSI boards).
-This is why we recommend to check the  table `Lenght` value to ensure proper blocking of the correct table and to avoid dropping unwanted ACPI tables, if you found that at least two SSDTs have the same `TableId` name you can empty the `OemTableId` field in and only use `TableLength` option in your `config.plist`.
+This is why we recommend to check the  table `Lenght` value to ensure proper blocking of the correct table and to avoid dropping unwanted ACPI tables, if you found that at least two SSDTs have the same `TableId` name then you cannot use the `OemTableId` field, therefore opting for `TableLength` option in your config.plist

 Save the config.plist, and reboot.